Jon Hol

-Jon Gundersen Hol (1 September 1851 – 1941) was a Norwegian engineer and activist.
+Jon Gundersen Hol (c.
+1851 – 1941) was a Norwegian engineer and activist.
 He is known for his pamphlet Rifleringen, published in February 1884, that resulted in his arrest for lèse majesté.
 In the pamphlet, he called for soldiers and civilians to arm themselves and encircle the Parliament of Norway Building, creating a "Ring of Rifles", should the need arise.
 The political situation in Norway at the time was unstable, with an ongoing impeachment case against the conservative government started by political liberals.
 King Oscar II of Sweden and Norway supported the conservative politicians, and Hol believed that a political and military counter-offensive was planned, hence the need for guarding the Parliament.
 The tensions between liberals and conservatives drew Hol into politics in the first place in 1880.
 Before this, he was an engineer by occupation and a writer, albeit apolitical.
 He increased his writing after 1880, and also involved himself in non-socialist trade unions, including the unsuccessful attempt of establishing a national trade union center in Kristiania.

 When the conservatives lost the Impeachment case, there was a change of government and the charges against Hol were dropped.
 Two years later, he received an economic compensation from the Parliament.
-After some quiet years in which he concentrated on engineering work, Hol returned to politics as a member of the city council of Skien, representing the local temperance movement.
+After some quiet years in which he concentrated on engineering work, Hol returned to politics as a member of the municipal council of Skien Municipality, representing the local temperance movement.
 He stood for parliamentary election twice, without success.

 Early life

-Hol was born at the farm Ekornhol in Nord-Odal, the son of Gunder Johnsen and Rønnaug Haakonsdatter.
+Hol was born at the farm Ekornhol in Nord-Odal Municipality, the son of Gunder Johnsen and Rønnaug Haakonsdatter.
 He began a military education in 1869, and later conducted self-studies as well as attending various schools, including the Norwegian National Academy of Craft and Art Industry.
-In 1876, he married Karen Pedersdatter, a farmers' daughter from Sør-Odal and in 1878, he was hired by the city engineering corps of Kristiania.
+In 1876, he married Karen Pedersdatter, a farmers' daughter from Sør-Odal Municipality and in 1878, he was hired by the city engineering corps of Kristiania.